-Also called triggered source sampling, triggered source water monitoring tests the untreated source water (from a well or spring) for coliform bacteria when "triggered."
+Also called triggered source sampling, triggered source water monitoring tests the untreated groundwater source (from a well or spring) for coliform bacteria when "triggered."
 The trigger is a positive (present) result from a routine coliform sample in the distribution system.
-Groundwater systems that disinfect are subject to the triggered monitoring requirement under the Groundwater Rule unless
+Groundwater systems that disinfect are subject to the triggered monitoring requirement unless

-they are implementing the GWR compliance monitoring option
+they are implementing the 4-log disinfection monitoring option

 .
 The triggered samples must be incorporated into the water system's coliform sampling plan.

-- Representative Triggered Source Water Monitoring Plans: Systems with large distributions or multiple pressure zones may request to take triggered source samples only at those sources contributing to the location where the routine coliform distribution sample was positive.
+Representative Triggered Source Water Monitoring Plans: Systems with large distributions or multiple pressure zones may request to take triggered source samples only at those sources contributing to the location where the routine coliform distribution sample was positive.
 Prior approval of a representative triggered source water monitoring plan is required.
-Below are some helpful resources for developing such plans:

 Source Assessment Monitoring

-- Annual Source Assessment Monitoring: The Groundwater Rule requires at least one "raw" untreated water sample from each source per year from all water systems that disinfect the water in any way - either with oxidizing agents (e.g., chlorine) or ultraviolet light.
-(A triggered source sample can meet this requirement for that calendar year.)
+- Annual Source Assessment Monitoring: Requires at least one "raw" untreated water sample from each source per year from all water systems that disinfect the water in any way - either with oxidizing agents such as chlorine or ultraviolet light.
+A triggered source sample can meet this requirement for that calendar year.